tarik15/skydive-mesquite/README.md

 - [rpi_back](scripts/rpi_back): This shell script automates the backup process by creating system images and saving them to an external drive attached to the Raspberry Pi.

+- [funjumper](scripts/funjumper): This shell script is similar to [zipandmove] but sends the links to e-mails you provide while running it.

 ## Usage

 1. Follow the instructions provided in the [System Restoration Guide](guide.md) to set up the media server on your Raspberry Pi.